kohana/core/guide/kohana/bootstrap.md

 Kohana::$config->attach(new Kohana_Config_File);
 ~~~

 You can add conditional statements to make the bootstrap have different values based on certain settings.
-For example, detect whether we are live by checking `$_SERVER['HTTP_HOST'] and if so caching should be on, and profiling disabled.
+For example, detect whether we are live by checking `$_SERVER['HTTP_HOST']` and set caching, profiling, etc. accordingly.
 This is just an example, there are many different ways to accomplish the same thing.

-[!!]
-Note: The default bootstrap will set Kohana::$environment = $_ENV['KOHANA_ENV'] if set.
-Docs on how to supply this variable are available in your web server's documentation (e.g. [Apache](http://httpd.apache.org/docs/1.3/mod/mod_env.html#setenv), [Lighttpd](http://redmine.lighttpd.net/wiki/1/Docs:ModSetEnv#Options)).
-This is considered better practice than many alternative methods to set Kohana::$enviroment.

 ~~~
 // Excerpt from http://github.com/isaiahdw/kohanaphp.com/blob/f2afe8e28b/application/bootstrap.php